amalanto1611/near_shop_test/README.md

 ![customer finding nearest shop](https://github.com/amalanto1611/near_shop_test/assets/145443897/26de6331-3578-4900-a042-002235919482)

-customer can find the nearestshops by oder by  using latitude and longitude
+customer can find the nearestshops by oder by  using latitude and longitude it will display in the oder of nearest shop sututed in given latitude and longitude

 /near_shop_test/assets/145443897/d77f281f-6e41-4f3e-ade7-98d3b5d372e6)